Curiosity-Critic: Cumulative Prediction Error Improvement as a Tractable Intrinsic Reward for World Model Training: Experiments

 \section{Experiments}

 \textbf{Environment.} The experiment is a controlled $30 \times 30$ grid world that instantiates the canonical ``noisy TV'' problem \cite{pathak1} -- a minimal setting in which learnable and irreducibly unlearnable transitions coexist by construction.
 The grid is split into two equal halves.
-The \emph{deterministic half} (columns 0--14, $450$ cells) emits, at each cell, a fixed $200$-dimensional binary ``TV-pixel'' observation, identical across visits and learnable in principle.
+The \emph{deterministic half} (columns 0--14, $450$ cells) emits, at each cell, a fixed $200$-dimensional binary ``TV-pixel'' observation, identical across visits and learnable in principle; neighbouring cells are cyclic shifts of one another, so the world model can generalize across them.
 The \emph{stochastic half} (columns 15--29) re-samples an i.i.d.\ Bernoulli$(0.5)$ $200$-dimensional binary observation on every visit, so prediction error there is irreducible regardless of training (analytical noise floor $\sqrt{200}\times 0.5 \approx 7.07$).
 The agent starts at the boundary cell $(15,15)$ on the stochastic side and selects one of four directional actions per step (Up/Down/Left/Right); cell-to-cell transitions are themselves deterministic, so all of the environment's stochasticity lives in the observations emitted by stochastic-half cells.
 The world model takes a $60$-dimensional factored one-hot row/column encoding of the current cell and predicts that cell's $200$-dimensional TV-pixel observation.
 Our primary metric is the world model's mean L2 prediction error on the $450$ deterministic cells, queried directly every $100$ environment steps (lower is better).
+See Appendix~\ref{app:envdetails} for further details.